 When you suddenly get a great idea, you can usually grab the people you need, lock all of you in the meeting room, and discuss all the changes it will bring to your project.
 However, what if you could not do that?
 What if you manage a remote development team working in a completely different part of the world?

-Of course, it’s the XXI century, working remotely is not unusual any more and you can use one of many remote team management tools available.
+Of course, it’s the XXI century, working remotely is not unusual anymore and you can use one of many collaboration tools for software development available.